marcojdelarosa/Fitness-Website/deliverable2.md

 ## 7. User Stories

-As a user, I would like the program to connect to send calendar notifications to my email address so I can be notified what my workouts should be for the week.
+As a user, I want the program to connect to and send calendar notifications to my email address so that I can be notified what my workouts should be for the week.

 - Priority: Low
 - Estimated Effort: 3

-As a user, I want to be able to upload workouts directly from my Apple watch so I don't have to manually input everything.
+As a user, I want to be able to upload workouts directly from my Apple watch so that I don't have to manually input everything.

 - Priority: Low
 - Estimated Effort: 21

-As someone who has had trouble maintaining consistency at the gym in the past, I would like some way to track my performance of maintaining my goal.
+As a person who has had trouble maintaining consistency at the gym in the past, I want a way to track my performance so that I can maintain my goal.

 - Priority: Low
 - Estimated Effort: 1

-As a Beginner, I want to be able to find videos about the exercises I'm going to do, so that I can know how to do an exercise correctly.
+As a beginner, I want to be able to find videos about the exercises I'm going to do, so that I can know how to do an exercise correctly.

 - Priority: Medium
 - Estimated Effort: 3

-As a newcomer, I want to be able to leave comments on my workouts before and after to track my progress.
+As a newcomer, I want to be able to leave comments on my workouts before and after so that I can track my progress throughout my journey.

 - Priority: Medium
 - Estimated Effort: 1